droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 ### Servants’ Quarters
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q9.</em></span>

 This area is as described in <span class="citation">Q9.
 Servants’ Quarters (p.
 133).</span>

 If the players have previously encountered Zorya in the [[#Kitchen]], the room’s temperature is noticeably lower than the nearby rooms and Zorya is hiding beneath the frame of the northeastern bed.

-If a player moves within reach of Zorya’s bed, a player with a passive Wisdom (Perception) score of 15 or greater notices the motheaten bed skirts beneath its frame begin to leap and tremble excitedly, the sensations of anticipation and excitement intensifying in the player’s mind.
+If a player moves within reach of Zorya’s bed, a player who succeeds on a DC 22 Perception check notices the motheaten bed skirts beneath its frame begin to leap and tremble excitedly, the sensations of anticipation and excitement intensifying in the player’s mind.
 (A player who checks Zorya’s bed notices the moving bed skirts automatically.)

 If a player moves the bed skirts to reveal Zorya’s hiding place, Zorya—in the form of a cloud of silvery mist with noticeably reptilian features—bursts forth with a sound like chiming crystal and flees into [[#Parlor]].
 When she does, the players feel a diminished sense of longing and a small sense of satisfaction in addition to any other emotions.
 ### Parlor